 New Zealand is one of the most popular road-trip destinations in the world.
-However, there is some important information you need to know before you start planning your driving holiday.
-VroomVroomVroom has put together a guide to help you successfully pick up a rental car, and avoid any problems or delays.
+However, there are some important information you need to know before you start planning your driving holiday.
+VroomVroomVroom has put together a guide to help you successfully pick up a rental car and avoid any problems or delays.

-You will need to make sure you take all the appropriate documentation with you, and make sure you are protected against paying any damage charges.
+You will need to make sure you take all the appropriate documentation with you, and that you are protected against paying any damage charges.
 Different Terms and Conditions may apply for rental agreements that involve both the North and South Island.

 Read more about the different types of protection products that are available here.

 You will need to bring certain documents with you when you pick up your rental car.
 If you do not have these with you when you collect the vehicle, you may be unable to proceed with your rental.
 Here are some of the documents you will need:

 Read more about Multi-island Hire bookings in New Zealand.

 Did you know that there are additional charges that can be added to your car rental?
 From fines and tolls to kilometre limits and one way fees, it's important to understand any additional costs you may need to pay for.
 Any issues with the car resulting in the provider needing to clean, fix or add fuel to the tank will require additional charges.
 To avoid this issue, always make sure that the vehicle is being returned in the same condition it was in when you picked it up.
 Keeping this in mind will help you to remember what to do so no extra charges are added.